4 Areas Where First-Time Managers Struggle

 They employ proven strategies such as:

-- Giving frequent and effective feedback to promote successful behaviors and stop ineffective ones.
+- Giving frequent and effective feedback as part of the talent development process to promote successful behaviors and stop ineffective ones.

 - Delegating tasks so the team is more productive and members gain new skills.

 Winning leaders know that their success depends on how well they know their team members.
 They’re able to convey a sense of authority, capability, and genuine support for their direct reports.